-If your translation technology provides translators with translator tools that include a visual preview of your website as they’re translating, it’s easy to see where your page layout and/or copy needs to be changed to accommodate for different languages.
+If your translation technology provides translators with CAT tools that include a visual preview of your website as they’re translating, it’s easy to see where your page layout and/or copy needs to be changed to accommodate for different languages.

-The Best Localization Strategy Starts Small
+Localization Strategy Planning Starts Small

 Once you incorporate these techniques into your localization strategy, you’ll be on the fast track to international expansion.

 The key to your company’s continuing success is localization — understanding and adapting to the culture of each target market and going beyond merely translating words.